h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are the differences between variables created using `let`, `var` or `const`?
 * What are the differences between ES6 class and ES5 function constructors?
 * Can you explain a use cases for the new arrow `=>` function syntax and how this differs from other functions?
-* What advantage does using the arrow syntax for a method in a constructor offer?
+* What advantage is there for using the arrow syntax for a method in a constructor?
 * What is the definition of a higher-order function?
 * Can you give an example for destructuring an object or an array?
 * ES6 Template Literals offer a lot of flexibility in generating strings, can you give an example?